chaptergy/certbot-dns-njalla/README.md

 This is a plugin for [Certbot](https://certbot.eff.org/) that uses the [Njalla](https://njal.la/) API to allow customers to prove control of a domain name.

+## Maintenance status

+As I am currently not actively using this myself, I am also not very active with maintenance.
+Responses or fixes might take quite a while.

 ## Installation

 ### Python / pip